divyadeep86/SBAssignment/README.md

 Android app which communicates with the public Github API to display information about a specific user.

+## Project Overview

+This project is an Android application designed to display GitHub user information and their repositories.
+It follows the Clean Architecture principles, dividing the codebase into three primary layers: Data, Domain, and UI.
+This separation enhances the maintainability, testability, and scalability of the application.

+## Coding Pattern

+The project adopts the MVVM (Model-View-ViewModel) pattern for its architectural foundation, facilitating a clear separation between the application's user interface and the business logic.
+This pattern is particularly well-suited for handling lifecycle events and UI state management in Android development.

 ## Documentation:Data, Domain, and UI Layers